 Technical Cooperation and Grant Financing

-- Review of the legal and regulatory framework and preparation of commercialisation options for TCDD.
+- Review of the legal and regulatory framework for the liberalisation of Turkish railway sector.

 - Assistance in undertaking technical due diligence.